 Peter Dykhuis (Chair), Halifax, Halifax Regional Municipality, is the Director/Curator of the Dalhousie Art Gallery and is also an internationally exhibiting visual artist and critical writer.

-Mhiran Faraday, Halifax, Halifax Regional Municipality, is currently Executive Director of Debut Atlantic and has previously worked with Symphony Nova Scotia and in the theatre sector.
+Mhiran Faraday, Halifax, Halifax Regional Municipality ,is a Nova Scotia-based Arts Administrator currently working with the Banff Centre.
+Previously, she was Executive Director of Debut Atlantic and has worked with Symphony Nova Scotia and in the theatre sector

 Shauntay Grant, Halifax, Halifax Regional Municipality, is a multidisciplinary artist whose practice includes creative writing, music, and theatre, and her homegrown artistic practice embraces African Nova Scotian folk tradition as well as contemporary approaches to literature and performance.

 Shalan Joudry, Bear River, Annapolis County, is a published poet, performer, storyteller, and works as a cultural interpreter and community ecologist.

 Melissa Labrador, Wildcat Community, Queens County, is a Mi'kmaq Artist and Apprentice Birch Bark Canoe builder from the Wildcat Community.

 Ashley McKenzie, Sydney, Cape Breton County, is a film maker whose film Rhonda’s Party was named as one of Canada’s top 10 shorts at the Toronto International Film Festival and won CBC’s Short film faceoff.